HackAssistant/registration/README.md

 #### Update emails:

-You can update emails related to hackers (application invite, event ticket) at [hackers/templates/mails/](register/templates/mails/) and reimbursement (reimbursement email) at [reimbursement/templates/mails/](reimbursement/templates/mails/)
+You can update emails related to
+- Applications (application invite, event ticket, last reminder) at [applications/templates/mails/](applications/templates/mails/)
+- Reimbursements (reimbursement email, reject receipt) at [reimbursement/templates/mails/](reimbursement/templates/mails/)
+- User registration (email verification, password reset) at [reimbursement/templates/mails/](reimbursement/templates/mails/)

 #### Update hackathon variables
 Check all available variables at [app/hackathon_variable.py.template](app/hackathon_variable.py.template).
 You can set the ones that you prefer at [app/hackathon_variable.py](app/hackathon_variable.py)

+#### Update registration form
+You can change the form, titles, texts in [applications/forms.py](applications/forms.py)

-#### Update application:
+#### Update application model
+If you need extra labels for your hackathon, you can change the model and add your own fields.

-   - Update model with specific fields:[hackers/models.py](hackers/models.py)
+   - Update model with specific fields:[applications/models.py](applications/models.py)
-   - Run `python manage.py makemigrations`
+   - `python manage.py makemigrations`
-   - Run `python manage.py migrate`
+   - `python manage.py migrate`
-   - Update form for specific labels: [hackers/forms.py](hackers/forms.py)

 # Want to Contribute?
 Read these [guidelines](.github/CONTRIBUTING.md) carefully.